Peter James, Chairman

 Mr. James is an experienced business leader with significant strategic and operational expertise.
 He is a Fellow of the Australian Institute of Company Directors, a Member of the Australian Computer Society and holds a BA Degree with Majors in Computer Science and Business.

-Durval Tavares, Founder and CTO
+Durval Tavares, Director

 Mr. Tavares has over 30 years of successful business and entrepreneurial leadership experience in technology, defense and finance organizations in both the private and public sectors.